villoro/expensor_personal/README.md

 * trans_categ

 #### liquid_list sheet
 This states the different accounts with liquid and how liquid each account is.
-It needs the following columns
+It needs the following columns:

 | Name        | Liquidity level | Liquidity   name |
 |-------------|-----------------|------------------|